rawalraj022/MCQGEN/README.md

 # MCQ Generator

-- Using LLM provided by OpenAI
+- Used LLM provided by OpenAI
+- Used temperature 1.5 .
-- Also tried open source LLM from huggingface .
+- Also tried open source LLMs from huggingface .
+- Python language used .
+- Used streamlit to build the fastest application .
+- Used Langchain framework to generate the MCQs and evaluate the MCQs.